samdaviid/internal-mark-calculator/README.md

 # internal-mark-calculator
-Efficiently calculate internal marks for students with this simple HTML, CSS, and JavaScript tool.
-Input CAT scores, get final internal marks out of 40.
-Ideal for academic use.
+This Internal Marks Calculator is a simple yet effective tool for students to calculate their internal marks based on scores obtained in CAT 1, CAT 2, CAT 3, and assignments.
+It allows users to input their scores, automatically converts CAT 1 marks if necessary, and provides the final internal marks out of 40.
+Developed with HTML, CSS, and JavaScript, it offers a user-friendly interface and accurate calculations.
+Ideal for students and educators alike, it streamlines the process of tracking and managing internal assessment scores.